aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Environment set up.md

 Now we should have a REPL connected to our text editor.
 That means we can evaluate our code right under the cursor.
 Let's see how it works.

-And let's test it now.
 Open `src/clj/visitera/db/core.clj` file and add this line to the end of the file:

 ```clojure
 (:user/name (find-user (d/db conn) "abc"))
 ```

- and change a string `"Welcome to my-app"` to `"Hello clojure!"`.
-Now without saving anything put your cursor before the opening or after closing bracket of the `mount-components` function and run the command:
+Now you can put your cursor before any opening `(` or closing `)` parentheses and run the command:

 `> Calva: evaluate current form/selection inline and print to output`

-And now we need to run this function the same way.
-Put your cursor before or after `(mount-components)` expression inside `init!` function and eval it using Calva.
-Text in your browser should immediatelly change.
-And of course I'd recommend using hotkeys to evaluate expressions using Calva.
+All the code inside the parentheses will be evaluated and you should see the result immideatelly right in your text editor.
+I'd recommend setting up hotkeys for that command because you'll be using it a lot.

+To connect to ClojureScript REPL follow the same steps just on step 3 choose `Figwheel` and on step 4 port `7002`.

+Clojure REPL is one of the best language features

 Code for this chapter can be found in `app/chapter-2` folder.